cwmoss/doda/README.md

     # "country_code.fr" is the same as ['country_code', 'fr']

+the default value will be returned, if a key in the path does not exist in your data.

 ### compile($write_file=false)

 you can php-serialize a previously parsed file, which then can be used via `load()` function.